MicrosoftDocs/win32/desktop-src/uxguide/mess-confirm.md

 -   Keep the existing file and copy the other file using a different name.
 -   Cancel the operation if something is wrong or unexpected.

-Users can achieve scenario 1 by clicking Yes and scenario 2 by clicking No. They can achieve scenario 3 by comparing the file dates and clicking the appropriate button, but notice how much thought it takes to determine the newer file and then determine the appropriate button—especially for what is likely to be the most common scenario.
+Users can achieve scenario 1 by clicking Yes and scenario 2 by clicking No. They can achieve scenario 3 by comparing the file dates and clicking the appropriate button, but notice how much thought it takes to determine the newer file and then determine the appropriate button especially for what is likely to be the most common scenario.

 Scenarios 4, 5, and 6 are also surprisingly difficult.
 The file sizes are rounded off, so, for example, it is impossible to determine if these files have the same size or even if they are the same file.
 The icons are for the application used to open the file, so users would have to open the files to inspect and compare their content.
 Having thumbnails of the file content would be far more useful in answering the question.